 Similarly, global and local reductionists, as well as global anti-reductionists hold

+,

-where E, in this case, is being told that p by T, and H ranges over “People are generally reliable informants”, “T is (generally) a reliable informant”, or “T is a reliable informant on this particular occasion”.
+where E, in this case, is being told that p by T, and H ranges over “People are generally reliable informants,” “T is (generally) a reliable informant,” or “T is a reliable informant on this particular occasion.”
 J, in contrast, ranges over a priori and a posteriori justification.

 Local anti-reductionists, in contrast, hold that no justification for the hinge H—“T is a reliable informant (either in general or on this occasion)”—is needed, nor is it needed to assume H. We can schematize their view as follows:

+,

 where E is T’s saying that p to S.